Cover photo

 K: That's cool.
 Do you still collaborate with Vince Lawrence?

 C: Yeah, Vince and I have worked together ever since then in certain capacities.
-He's been making records in the city for a long time and he comes from a really interesting legacy.
+He's been making records in the city for a long time and he comes from an interesting legacy.
 His Dad ran Mitchbal Records, so he grew up in the record business.
 He was in a band called Z-Factor and he made "the first House record ever" with Jesse Saunders, (On and On).
 His Dad just passed recently, so condolences again to him and his family.

 K: Right.
 Yeah, condolences for sure, man.

 When I first started working for Vince, I learned how to shop music to A&Rs.
-I would front-load what I considered the hot stuff or my best work, and then I would give them options — like 10 or 12 songs on a demo instead of just 2 or 3 — because I have a lot higher chance of them saying, "Hey, I like tracks 4, 5, and 9.
+I would front-load what I considered the hot stuff or my best work, and then I would give them options — like 10 or 12 songs on a demo instead of just 2 or 3 — because I have a higher chance of them saying, "Hey, I like tracks 4, 5, and 9.
 Let's do an EP."
 I learned that trick from Vince back in the day.

 “Music is a sacred art that connects our species across lands, languages, time, and space.
 The magic in the math of music and its residual spirituality are powerful forces of human evolution and wonderment." - Change Request